-The meat is fall apart tender, and the marrow inside the bone becomes ultra creamy and delicious.
-It’s cooked in a sauce deeply flavored with tomatoes, herbs, vegetables, and wine.
+The meat slowly braises for hours, until it’s fall apart tender.
+The marrow inside the bone becomes ultra creamy and delicious, creating a rich, deep-flavored sauce with tomatoes, herbs, vegetables, and wine.

-Making Osso Buco in the Instant Pot means it’s cooked in under an hour, and it’s almost all hands-off.
-It tastes like it’s been slowly simmering away all day, but it hasn’t!
+Making this cozy comfort food dinner in an Instant Pot means almost all of the work is hands-off.
+It tastes like it’s been slowly braising all day, but it hasn’t!

 That’s the beauty of cooking Instant Pot recipes, don’t you think?

 - White Wine.
 Choose a drier, crisp white wine, like Pinot Grigio or Sauvignon Blanc.
-White wine is preferred in Osso Buco, but a dry red wine would be a suitable substitute.
+A dry red wine would be a suitable substitute.

 - Olive Oil